Tutoring at the Writing Center

 In addition to working one-on-one with writers, all tutors participate

-in a weekly, 90-minute staff meeting and complete one hour of administrative
+in a weekly, two-hour staff meeting and complete one hour of administrative

 work in the Writing Center per pay period (every two weeks).
 Compensation

 is currently $10.00 per hour, and tutors receive ongoing professional